 "Guardians of the Great Lakes"

 In 2004, he reported to Coast Guard Headquarters (Office of Aeronautical Engineering) as the Operating Expense Funds Manager then upgraded to Chief, Aviation Resources where he was responsible for stewardship of the Coast Guard’s Aviation maintenance, logistics & acquisition budgets.
-From 2007-10, CDR Cross served as the Sector San Diego Engineering Officer overseeing all aspects of Aeronautical, Naval and Facilities Engineering for three helicopters, ten cutters/boats and a 24-acre historic site.
-In 2009, his aircrew earned the Admiral Bender and San Diego Daedalians Aircrew of the Year Awards for a 7-hour, night medical evacuation over 600 miles offshore in challenging conditions.
-From 2010-13, CDR Cross served as the Executive Officer at Air Station Elizabeth City, NC.
+From 2007-10, Captain Cross served as the Sector San Diego Engineering Officer overseeing all aspects of Aeronautical, Naval and Facilities Engineering for three helicopters, ten cutters/boats and a 24-acre historic site.
+Captain Cross worked with the San Diego DHS Maritime Unified Command (Coast Guard, CBP, ICE and other LE entities) to improve joint air-ground/surface communications capabilities to protect the Southwest Border.
+These interoperability improvements contributed to a more than six-fold increase in maritime drug interdictions in 2009.
+That same year, his aircrew earned the Admiral Bender and San Diego Daedalians Aircrew of the Year Awards for a 7-hour, night medical evacuation over 600 miles offshore in challenging conditions.
+From 2010-13, Captain Cross served as the Executive Officer at Air Station Elizabeth City, NC.
 The 340 person unit operated four MH-60T “Jayhawk” helicopters and five HC-130J “Super Hercules” aircraft executing Coast Guard missions from Central America to the Arctic.
 A highlight of this tour was the unit’s response to Hurricane SANDY and the HMS BOUNTY sinking.

-CDR Cross graduated from the Coast Guard Academy in 1994 with a degree in Naval Architecture and Marine Engineering.
+Captain Cross graduated from the Coast Guard Academy in 1994 with a degree in Naval Architecture and Marine Engineering.
 In 2003, he earned a Master’s Degree in Industrial Administration from Purdue University’s Krannert School of Management.
 He also earned a Master’s Degree in Aviation Management from Embry-Riddle University.
 In 2011, he completed the Depot and Arsenal Executive Leadership Program at the University of North Carolina Kenan-Flagler Business School that included a multi-week internship at Lockheed-Martin Rocket and Missile Systems.
-CDR Cross has over 3,800 flight hours and was previously designated an MH-60J/T Flight Examiner/Instructor Pilot with Shipboard Deck Landing and Airborne Use of Force qualifications.
+Captain Cross has over 4,000 flight hours and was previously designated an MH-60J/T Flight Examiner/Instructor Pilot with Shipboard Deck Landing and Airborne Use of Force qualifications.
+Captain Cross is married to the former April Greitl of Long Beach, CA and they have two children – Jackson (12) and Avery (9).

 Commander Shad S. Soldano